The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-Such a strategy focussing on $w(T)$ diagrams for sets of samples should enable sensitive checks of the individual data analysis approaches.
-Thus, it should be very helpful in resolving discrepancies between evaluations from different perspectives as have been uncovered in the present work.
-Only if precision and/or accuracy improvements fail to yield an unambiguous sample classification, the intricate extension of the temperature range toward lower $T$ will be indispensable to identify the MIT and to clarify its character.
+Such a strategy focusing on high-quality $w(T)$ diagrams for sets of samples should enable sensitive checks of the individual data analysis approaches.
+Thus, it should be very helpful in resolving discrepancies between data evaluations from different perspectives as they have been uncovered in the present work.
+Only if precision and/or accuracy improvements fail to yield an unambiguous sample classification on the basis of $w(T)$, the intricate extension of the temperature range toward lower $T$ will be indispensable to locate the MIT and to reach a conclusion about its character.